Dinamulag Festival: 18th Dinamulag Festival

-The 18th Dinamulag Festival was held on APRIL 4-8,2017 at IBA PEOPLE'S PARK in Iba, Zambales.
+The 18th Dinamulag Festival was held on April 4-8, 2017 at Iba People's Park in Iba, Zambales.

-One of the highlights of the said festival was the Street Dancing Competition, which The Masinloc Street Dancers won.
-They also have the most titles with 7 on the said event.
+One of the highlights of the festival was the Street Dancing Competition, which The Masinloc Street Dancers won.
+They also have the most titles with seven on the event.

-Some of the guest of the said event are Senator Teofisto "TG" Guingona, Chicser Group among others.
-Also came to the said festival are some local officials of Zambales like mwahIba Mayor Rundstedt Ebdane, Botolan Mayor Bing Maniquiz, Candelaria Mayor Napoleon Edquid, Board Member Renato Collado, Board Member Sancho Abasta Jr.
+Some of the guests of the that event were Senator Teofisto "TG" Guingona, Chicser Group among others.
+Also came to the said festival are some local officials of Zambales like Iba Mayor Rundstedt Ebdane, Botolan Mayor Bing Maniquiz, Candelaria Mayor Napoleon Edquid, Board Member Renato Collado, Board Member Sancho Abasta Jr.